Mister905/531-tracker/PROJECT_SUMMARY.md

 - **Warm-up Sets**: 3 sets at 40-60% Training Max, increasing gradually
 - **Main Working Sets**: Correct 5/3/1 percentages per week
 - **Boring But Big (BBB)**: 5×10 @ 30% Training Max for all lifts
-- **Plate Optimization**: Respects user's available plates for all calculations
+- **Plate Optimization**: Respects user's available plate counts for all calculations
 - **All Lifts Simultaneously**: Shows cycles for all 4 lifts on the same view

 ### User Experience